Tessian’s mission is to secure the human layer by empowering people to do their best work, without security getting in their way.

 That explains why misdirected emails are such a major problem.
 According to research, 58% of people have sent an email to the wrong person while at work, with 20% of recipients stating that this action has lost their company business — and 12% stating that it cost them their job.

 And according to Tessian platform data, organizations with over 1,000 employees send around 800 misdirected emails every year.
 That’s more than two emails a day.
+It’s also the most common type of error to cause a breach, according to Verizon’s 2021 DBIR.

 Indeed, year after year, the UK’s Information Commissioner’s Office reports misdirected emails as the number one cause of data breaches.
 And the latest breach data from California also shows that email “misdelivery” was the most common type of data breach caused by human error.